lsrcz/summer-school-2021/README.md

 directory, and verify them with Dafny from the terminal that's running the docker image.

+The docker-based command-line Dafny installation above is offered as a portable, simple way to get started.
+There do exist snazzy real-time Dafny integrations for IDEs (Visual Studio, VSCode) and editors (Emacs, Vim).
+You are certainly welcome to install Dafny natively and integrate it with your editor if you prefer.

 # STOP HERE!

 If you're preparing for the summer camp, stop here!
 The first set of exercises